Playwright technical reference

 4. Point your Playwright client at http://127.0.0.1:9222.

-For the full CDP domain reference, Lumabyte.* method signatures, and MCP tool surface, see the CDP Driver section of the API docs.
+Or start it programmatically: POST /api/cdp/start.
+Full CDP domain reference, Lumabyte.* method signatures, host/port settings, and MCP tool surface are in the CDP Driver section of the API docs.

 FAQ